 If you primarily want eggs and don’t care much about anything else, then hybrids are the clear choice.
 The ubiquitous CSBs are bred to lay—with good consistency from hen to hen—and are unsurpassed in performance.
 Also they can be sourced at any time of the year, and probably are already vaccinated if purchased from a larger commercial egg farm.
 Someone might tell you they get cancer or don’t live long.
 This is hearsay and essentially irrelevant because if you just want eggs it’s best to replace them after two seasons—still early in their potential lifespan.
-If you find them unattractive then the White/Red/Black Crosses can provide some variety.
-These can lay as well as the CSBs, although my own experience has been high variability in performance from hen to hen—i.e., you are likely to get some duds.
+The White/Red/Black Crosses can provide some variety, and these can lay as well as the CSBs.
+However in my own experience they show higher variability from hen to hen—you are more likely to get duds.
 Whatever you get it’s about finding the right balance between your own taste and requirements.

 2. Gender identification of chicks, Hy-Line Management Guide